 Students must be Henrico County residents in order to apply.
 We do not accept applications after the class is selected for the 9th grade year.

 Middle Schools will provide a transcript of coursework and grades earned throughout middle school.
-Evaluation of the transcript will include the year-end grade for 7th grade and the first semester grade for 8th grade in the core classes.
+Evaluation of the transcript will include the year-end grade for 7th grade and the first quarter grade for 8th grade in the core classes.